 'We know that the pandemic has brought wellbeing in the workplace to the fore.
 As with much else, this move was underway before COVID struck, but its importance is central to the delivery of new office space and adaptation of the old as well as the design of external spaces and streets.' - Peter Murray, Curator-in-chief, New London Architecture

-A family of mixed-use buildings opens up a strategic location along the Regent’s Canal
+A family of mixed-use buildings for life sciences placed in a strategic location along the Regent’s Canal.